Instagram Tips & Strategies

 By Spencer Lanoue

-Getting 1 million views on an Instagram Reel can feel like posting a lottery ticket, but it's far more of a science than you might think.
+Getting 1 million views on an Instagram Reel can feel like winning the lottery, but it's more of a science than you might think.
 A truly viral Reel isn't an accident, it's the result of deeply understanding the algorithm, human psychology, and a few powerful creative techniques.
 This guide breaks down the exact, actionable strategies you need to dramatically increase your chances of hitting that seven-figure view count.

 Understanding How the Instagram Reels Algorithm Thinks

 Before creating anything, you have to understand the #1 goal of the Instagram algorithm: to keep people on the app for as long as possible.
 Every single piece of content is judged by how well it achieves this goal.
-When your Reel contributes to a long user session, Instagram finds more people who it thinks will also watch and enjoy your video.
+When your Reel contributes to a long user session, Instagram shows it to more people who are likely to watch and enjoy your video.
 It really is that simple.

 The algorithm uses a few primary signals to decide if your Reel is worth showing to a wider audience:

-• Watch Time: This is the big one.
+• Watch Time: This is the most important metric.
 How long do people watch your Reel?
-Did they finish it?
-A high "average watch time" signals that your content is captivating.
+Do they watch it all the way through?
+A high "average watch time" indicates that your content is captivating.

-• Replays: Did people watch it more than once?
-Looping a short, satisfying, or surprising video is a massive indicator of high-quality content.
+• Replays: Do people watch it more than once?
+Looping a short, satisfying, or surprising video is a strong indicator of high-quality content.

 • Engagement Signals: Likes, comments, shares, and saves all matter.
 However, some are weighted more heavily.
-A share (especially via DM) or a save tells the algorithm your Reel isn't just entertaining, it's so valuable or relatable that the user wants to reference it later or show it to a friend.
+A share (especially via DM) or a save tells the algorithm that your Reel isn't just entertaining - it's so valuable or relatable that viewers want to reference it later or show it to a friend.

-• User Interaction History: The algorithm shows your content to people it thinks will engage with you based on their past behavior.
-By posting consistently on a topic, you teach the algorithm who your ideal audience is.
+• User Interaction History: The algorithm shows your content to users it believes will engage with you, based on their past behavior.
+Posting consistently on a topic helps teach the algorithm who your ideal audience is.

-Your job isn't to "hack" the algorithm.
-It's to create content that naturally excels at these signals.
-Here’s how you do it.
+Your goal isn't to "hack" the algorithm, it's to create content that naturally performs well on these signals.
+Here's how you do it.

 The Anatomy of a Viral Reel: Mastering the First 3 Seconds

-You have less than three seconds to stop someone from scrolling past your video.
+You have less than three seconds to grab someone's attention and prevent them from scrolling past your video.
 If you fail to create an immediate "attention hook," nothing else matters.
-Your hook is a promise to the viewer about what they’re going to get if they stick around.
+Your hook is a promise to the viewer about what they’ll gain if they stick around.

 Here are some of the most effective types of hooks: